Neural-Systems-at-UIO/PyNutil/README.md

 https://github.com/user-attachments/assets/d3a43ca9-133e-40d1-a1b9-9a359deabf2d

-# Siibra compatible NifTI  files
+# Siibra explorer compatible NifTI  files
 If you have interpolated your volume you will find an interpolated NifTI volume in your output directory.
-This can be dragged and dropped directly into Siibra.
+This can be dragged and dropped directly into [siibra explorer](https://atlases.ebrains.eu/viewer/#/).
 If you share your data you can also include a shareable link to your data in the Siibra viewer.
+These files are also viewable in [ITK-SNAP](https://github.com/pyushkevich/itksnap).